Spring Boot and Azure App Service: configuration tips

 One of my applications runs in Azure Cloud using an App Service.

-The App Service is easy to deploy (via GitHub) and monitor, but it's very limited in the configuration's options.
+The App Service is easy to deploy (via GitHub) and monitor, but it's very limited in the configuration options.

-The application using Azure is public and the SEO is very important for this WebApp.
-After running Lighthouse and other tools to verify the most common errors and bad practices a couple of problems were connected directly to the deployment in Azure.
+After running Lighthouse and other tools to identify common errors and bad practices, a couple of issues were directly linked to the deployment in Azure.

 Update the HTTP Headers of the static assets